 There are numerous student sports activities organized by the Physical Education Unit including both indoor and outdoor sports.
-A gymnasium with training facilities is located in the Wellamadama university complex for indoor sports and it is open for students from 08.30 a.m. to 7.00 p.m. on weekdays and it is open for students from 08.30 a.m. to 7.00 p.m. on weekdays and it is open for students from 08.30 a.m. to 105.00 p.m. on weekends.
+A gymnasium with training facilities is located in the Wellamadama university complex for indoor sports and it is open for students from 08.30 a.m. to 7.00 p.m. on weekdays and it is open for students from 08.30 a.m. to 05.00 p.m. on weekends.
 The unit has well equipped strength training hall to develop physical fitness of sportsmen/ women and students.